You are browsing documentation for an outdated version. See the

 Validate Proxy Caching

 Let’s check that proxy caching works.
+You’ll need the Kong Admin API for this

 Access the /mock route using the Admin API and note the response headers: